SAML Authentication for Elasticsearch

 sg_config, you need to also activate it in Kibana.

 We recommend adding at least one other authentication domain, such as LDAP or the internal user database, to support API access to Elasticsearch without SAML.
 For Kibana and the internal Kibana server user, it is also required to add another authentication domain that supports basic authentication.
 This authentication domain should be placed first in the chain, and the

 challenge flag has to be set to

-authc: basic_internal_auth_domain: enabled: true order: 0 http_authenticator: type: basic challenge: false authentication_backend: type: internal saml_auth_domain: enabled: true order: 1 http_authenticator: type: 'saml' challenge: true config: ... authentication_backend: type: noop
+authc: basic_internal_auth_domain: http_enabled: true order: 0 http_authenticator: type: basic challenge: false authentication_backend: type: internal saml_auth_domain: http_enabled: true order: 1 http_authenticator: type: 'saml' challenge: true config: ... authentication_backend: type: noop

 Identity provider metadata